mendersoftware/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/02.Evaluation-with-docker-compose/docs.md

 We will use a virtual device with QEMU in docker.
 If you want to use a physical device, the procedure will be the same, just keep in mind you need to adjust the IP address accordingly.

 !
-Set the [env variables](../01.Keys-and-certificates/docs.md#env-variables) and make sure you're in the directory where you [generated the keys](../01.Keys-and-certificates/docs.md#generating-the-keys).
+Set the [environment variables](../01.Keys-and-certificates/docs.md#env-variables) and make sure you're in the directory where you [generated the keys](../01.Keys-and-certificates/docs.md#generating-the-keys).

 Start the virtual client in daemon mode and confirm it's working.